Anti-pluricanonical systems on Fano varieties: Anti-canonical volume

 \section{\bf Anti-canonical volume}

 In this section we prove Theorem \ref{t-BAB-to-bnd-vol} which claims that the anti-canonical volumes of $\epsilon$-lc Fano varieties of a given dimension are bounded.
-Recall that we proved this boundedness for exceptional Fano varieties in \ref{l-exc-bnd-vol}.
+Recall that we treated this boundedness for exceptional Fano varieties in \ref{l-from-compl-to-BAB-exc-usual}.
 To deal with the non-exceptional case we need Conjecture \ref{conj-BAB} in lower dimension.
+We will also use Theorem \ref{t-eff-bir-e-lc}.
+Although \ref{t-eff-bir-e-lc} will be proved later in the final section but this is not a problem because no result of this paper relies on Theorem \ref{t-BAB-to-bnd-vol}.
+However, \ref{t-BAB-to-bnd-vol} is an important ingredient of the proof of BAB in [\ref{B-BAB}].

+\begin{proof}(of Theorem \ref{t-BAB-to-bnd-vol}) We give a short summary of the proof.
+It is easy to derive the second claim of the theorem (birational boundedness) to the first claim which is the existence of $v$.
+Now if $\vol(-K_X)$ is too large, we find $0\le B\sim_\Q -aK_X$ with $a>0$ too small but with $\vol(B)>(2d)^d$ and $(X,B)$ exactly $\epsilon'$-lc for some $\epsilon'\in(0,\epsilon)$.
+We extract a prime divisor $D'$ with $a(D',X,B)=\epsilon'$, say via $X'\to X$, run MMP on $-D'$ giving a Mori fibre space $X''\to Z$ and $K_{X''}+sD''\equiv 0/Z$ where $s$ is too large.
+The case $\dim Z>0$ is settled by induction and restriction to the fibres of $X''\to Z$.
+To treat the case $\dim Z=0$ we create a covering family of non-klt centres (similar to the proof of \ref{p-bnd-vol-good-boundary}) and use adjunction on these centres and BAB (\ref{conj-BAB}) in lower dimension to get a contradiction.\\

+\emph{Step 1.} In this step we reduce the theorem to existence of $v$ and introduce basic notation.
+The birational boundedness claim follows from existence of $v$ and Theorem \ref{t-eff-bir-e-lc}: indeed then there is $m\in\N$ depending only on $d,\epsilon$ such that $|-mK_X|$ defines a birational map, and $\vol(-mK_X)$ is bounded from above, so we can apply Proposition \ref{p-log-bir-bnd-cert-pairs} by taking some $0\le M\sim -mK_X$.
+Moreover, we can assume $X$ is Fano by taking the contraction $X\to \tilde{X}$ defined by $-K_X$ and by replacing $X$ with $\tilde{X}$.